 Chickenpox is a contagious disease.
 It caused by the varicella virus, a member of the herpes virus family.
 The disease is usually more serious in adults than in children.

-Chickenpox is transmitted to others by direct person-to-person contact, by droplet or airborne spread of discharges from an infected person's nose and throat, or indirectly through articles freshly soiled by discharges from an infected person's lesions.
-The scabs themselves are not considered infectious.
+Chickenpox is spread by direct person-to-person contact with an infected person.
+It can indirectly pass through clothing and other items that were recently soiled by discharges from an infected person's sores.
+The scabs themselves are not infectious.

-People with chicken pox are contagious from 2 days before the rash appears and until all lesions are crusted over or until no new lesions have appeared for 24 hours.
+You are contagious from two days before the rash appears until all lesions are crusted over, or until no new lesions have appeared for 24 hours.

 People who get chickenpox usually become immune.
 The virus may return years later as shingles in older adults and children.